Live-streaming to Autodesk Maya

 To record objects, press the "Start Recording" button.
 All mapped objects will then be recorded into keyframes.

 NOTE: Autodesk Maya's current frame will be considered as the first frame.
-Recorded frame range will be displayed on the right side of the "Start Recording" button.
+The recorded frame range will be displayed on the right side of the "Start Recording" button.
 If you make a new recording on top of previously recorded data.
 The keyframes will be updated.